prestodb/ambari-presto-service/README.md

 ## Build and custom distributions

-The build system for this project is very simple: we use Python's standard [distutils](https://docs.python.org/2/distutils/) module.
-We wrap calls to the `setup.py` script with a Makefile to make common actions even simpler.
-To build the distribution execute `make dist`, to run the unit tests execute `make test` and to get more information on the other availabel targets execute `make help`.
+The build system for this project is very simple; it uses Python's standard [distutils](https://docs.python.org/2/distutils/) module.
+Calls to the `setup.py` script are wrapped with a Makefile to make common operations simple.
+Execute `make dist` to build the distribution, `make test` to run the unit tests and `make help` to get more info on all the available targets.

-If you're having trouble with something feel free to file an issue.
-PRs are always welcome!
+By default, the integration code installs Teradata's `0.127t` version of Presto.
+Change the version displayed by Ambari when adding the Presto service by specifying a value for the `VERSION` variable when building the distribution.
+For example, to display Presto version `0.130`, run `make dist VERSION=0.130`.
+To download a different RPM and CLI to match version `0.130`, edit the `package/sctips/download.ini` file with URLs for both.